-In addition to configuration and schema directory partition replicas, every domain controller in a forest stores a full, writable replica of a single domain directory partition.
+In addition to configuration and schema directory partition replicas, every domain controller in a Windows 2000 Server or Windows Server 2003 forest stores a full, writable replica of a single domain directory partition.
 Therefore, a domain controller can locate only the objects in its domain.
 Locating an object in a different domain would require the user or application to provide the domain of the requested object.

 The global catalog provides the ability to locate objects from any domain without having to know the domain name.
 A global catalog server is a domain controller that, in addition to its full, writable domain directory partition replica, also stores a partial, read-only replica of all other domain directory partitions in the forest.
 The additional domain directory partitions are partial because only a limited set of attributes is included for each object.
 By including only the attributes that are most used for searching, every object in every domain in even the largest forest can be represented in the database of a single global catalog server.

-The global catalog is built and updated automatically by the AD DS replication system.
-The attributes that are replicated to the global catalog are identified in the schema as the partial attribute set (PAS) and are defined by default by Microsoft.
+The global catalog is built and updated automatically by the Active Directory replication system.
+The attributes that are replicated to the global catalog are identified in the schema as the partial attribute set (PAS) and are defined by Microsoft.
 However, to optimize searching, you can edit the schema by adding or removing attributes that are stored in the global catalog.

 In Windows 2000 Server environments, any change to the PAS results in full synchronization (update of all attributes) of the global catalog.
-Later versions of Windows Server reduce the impact of updating the global catalog by replicating only the attributes that change.
+Windows Server 2003 reduces the impact of updating the global catalog by replicating only the attributes that change.

 Common Global Catalog Scenarios